spark-c/sparksnotes/sparksnotes/One approach to multiplayer respawns in Arma 3.md

 Double-click (or Right-Click > Attributes) to open up the Attributes window for this module.
 If this position will be used for *only* one side (as it is in my case), in the "System: Init" tab, you'll want to give this position a variable name.
 This is how we will refer to this point in the future.

-I think setting names for the respawn points is technically overkill in this case, because I'll be allowing players to manually "select" their spawnpoint (more on that later).
+I think setting names for the respawn points is *technically* overkill in my case, because I'll be allowing players to manually "select" their spawnpoint (more on that later).
 HOWEVER, if you will not be taking players to a spawn select screen, you'll need to set a name for the point.

 Arma has a special convention for these respawn point names.
 The name **MUST START** with the following prefix, according to the side: